Total Knee Replacement in Kirkland, WA

-Benefits of a Minimally Invasive Knee Replacement
+What are the Benefits of a Minimally Invasive Knee Replacement?

 Minimally invasive surgery (MIS) techniques have transformed knee replacement surgery.
 Knee surgeons are now able to perform the procedure through a smaller incision with less muscle damage.
 This has led to less postoperative pain and a quicker recovery after knee surgery.

 Recent advances in medical technology have allowed the development of computer-guided navigation and quicker rehabilitation.
-This new technology allows precise alignment of your knee, potentially reducing wear and leading to a longer lasting knee replacement.
+This new technology allows precise alignment of your knee, potentially reducing wear and leading to a longer-lasting knee replacement.

 What Is an Outpatient Knee Replacement?

 Pain management, surgical techniques, and anesthesia advancements have resulted in the possibility for more outpatient joint replacement surgeries.
 Over half of Dr. Fuchs’s knee replacement patients go home the same day on an outpatient basis.
 During the procedure, the damaged areas of your knee are replaced with metal or plastic component, as in a traditional or minimally invasive knee replacement.